FirelyTeam/firely-docs/vonk/deployment/docker.rst

 * Furthermore we have to tell Docker which IP address the host uses.
 This is done on line 24.
   In this case the host (named my_host) uses IP address 192.0.2.1.
 Change this to the appropriate address.

-After saving your settings, make sure your Vonk license file is named ``vonk-trial-license.json`` and is residing in your working directory
+After saving your settings, make sure your Firely Server license file is named ``vonk-trial-license.json`` and is residing in your working directory
 (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
 Or use the name of your license file instead of ``vonk-trial-license`` in the text above.

-You can run the Vonk container as follows: |br|
+You can run the Firely Server container as follows: |br|
 ``> docker-compose -f docker-compose.mssqlserver_host.yml up -d``

 A database will automatically be created if is not already present on the database server.
 See :ref:`this page <overview_of_permissions>` for an overview of permissions the database user needs for creating the database and/or schema.

 Open a browser and use the address http://localhost:8080/.
-This will show the landing page of Vonk.
+This will show the landing page of Firely Server.

-.. warning:: When you have a firewall installed on your host machine, it can block traffic from your Vonk container to your host.
+.. warning:: When you have a firewall installed on your host machine, it can block traffic from your Firely Server container to your host.
 	Provide an inbound rule to allow traffic from the container to the host.

 Run Docker with a MongoDB container
 -----------------------------------

-This section describes how to spin up a Vonk container and a MongoDB container using a docker-compose.
+This section describes how to spin up a Firely Server container and a MongoDB container using a docker-compose.
 We assume you already have MongoDB installed.

 .. warning:: If you also run the Administration database on MongoDb, please read :reF:`vonk_conformance_history`.